National People's Party (India): History

+On 6 May 2023, the People's Democratic Front party merged with the National People's Party.

+National People's Party, West Bengal, is the state unit of the National People's Party in the Indian state of West Bengal.
+The party's headquarters is located in Kolkata, the capital of the state.
+Anish Kr Singh is currently appointed as the State President of NPP West Bengal.

 Election symbol

 Its election symbol is a book.
 The significance for the same is that the party believes that only literacy and education can empower the weaker sections.

-Elections
+Key Leaders

+Electoral performance

-The party won a seat in 2014 Loksabha elections from Tura and Sangma became MP.
-After the death of P. A. Sangma, from this seat his son Conrad Sangma won by-election held in May 2016.
+The party won a seat in 2014 Loksabha elections from Tura and Sangma became MP ones again.
+After the death of P. A. Sangma in 2016, his son Conrad Sangma won a by-election held in May 2016 fo fill this seat.
 The party had proposed to contest election and expand its base in tribal constituencies of Andhra Pradesh, Maharashtra, Rajasthan, Gujarat, Jharkhand, Chhattisgarh, Madhya Pradesh, Odisha, northern West Bengal and the Northeast India.

 In March 2018, the party won 19 out of 60 assembly seats in the Meghalaya Legislative Assembly election 2018 and formed government in the state in coalition with BJP and other parties and party president Conrad Sangma sworn in as Chief Minister of the state.
 In May 2018, the party won Williamnagar Assembly seat in a by-election making its tally to 20 out of 60 assembly seats in Meghalaya Legislative Assembly.